Alcohol Treatment Tools

 Even though they come in different sizes, the drinks below are each examples of one standard drink:

 This assessment digs a little deeper.
 It’s called the Alcohol Use Disorder Identification Test or simply AUDIT.
 AUDIT is a simple and effective method of screening for unhealthy or risky alcohol use.
 It is the most widely used alcohol screening tool in the world.
 Importantly, it provides a framework for further investigation to help people at risk, cease their alcohol consumption and avoid harmful consequences.
 The AUDIT score is broken into 3 categories which range from Low-risk or no action required all the way to Alcohol Dependent where detox and treatment are recommended.
 It’s a very helpful assessment that can be completed quickly and privately.
 Based on score, we offer suggestions for easy follow up.

 Before taking this assessment, reference the Standard Drink Equivalents chart to help you submit your answers.

 Bar Tab Calculator

 Think what else you could do with that money!

 Treatment Program Comparison Table

 The following table shows the different types of alcohol treatment programs available and illustrates some of the key tradeoffs of each.
 It clearly shows why some programs are less effective than others based on treatment type

-Evidence based program using medications and behavior science to treat the underlying cause for repetitive, unwanted drinking.
-Program also helps develop new routines for improving overall quality of life
+Evidence based, using meds and behavior science to treat cause and improve quality of life

 Length of Program